dmbarbour/glas/docs/GlasApps.md

 ## Settings

-To support configuration, applications should define an ad-hoc `settings(Query)` method.
+To support configuration, applications should define 'settings' supporting ad-hoc queries at compile-time.
 The runtime does not query settings directly.
-Instead, the runtime provides access to settings when querying the configuration for application-specific runtime options.
-This indirection is convenient for portability and security.
+Instead, the runtime queries the configuration, which may in turn query settings for configuration of any application-specific runtime option.
+This indirection lets the user configuration provide an ad-hoc adapter layer between applications and runtimes.

-Settings will usually be evaluated at compile-time, and lack access to stateful effects.
-However, they might have access to stateless effects such as querying for configuration features.
-Again, to serve

-  configuration.
-And the configured properties.

- typically be evaluated before any effectful operation.

-The glas executable may support multiple run modes and select a runtime based on settings.
-This document assumes a transaction loop mode is selected.

 ## Life Cycle